Terryq2/cossimilarity/README.md

-# Word Cosine Similarity Analysis
+# Word Cosine Semantic Similarity Analysis

 This program computes the **cosine similarity** of each word in a text with the **mean vector of the words that precede it**.
 The goal is to analyze the predictability or “surprise” of a word in a sentence, which can provide insight into its relationship with the **N400 event-related potential** in neuroscience.